geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

    non-standard **row/col** order, while the Mapproxy reprojected ones (all other projections) use the usual **col/row** order.
 The exception being *ch.kantone.cadastralwebmap-farbe* which always use the **col/row** order.
-   However, most desktop GIS allow you to use the advertized order or to override it.
+   However, most desktop GIS allow you to either use the advertized order or to override it.

 Result
 ******